Gamification, A Retention Strategy for Businesses

 We live in an era where gaming continues to create a massive appeal to a large demographic, especially millennials, Gen Z's, and Alpha.
 From pre-pubescent kids playing the Pokemon games to soccer moms hypnotized to their phone screen trying to beat their previous high score in Candy Crush, video games genuinely appeal to a large audience.

 Previously noted as a hubbub of fun and leisure, the gaming industry is revolutionizing into the latest media to experiment with, racking in enormous revenues and colorful clientele for the industry.

-Gamification has become seminal and creates a wave of excitement and mania among business owners or entrepreneurs, despite losing traction and being scrapped from the vernacular of modern user experience (UX) design.
+Gamification has become seminal and creates excitement and mania among business owners or entrepreneurs, despite losing traction and being scrapped from the vernacular of modern user experience (UX) design.

 Also, marketplaces employ this concept to increase their app use, and luxury brands collaborate with world-renowned games, all in the quest for customer engagement.
 An archetype of this process is the infamous Roblox Gucci collaboration that has translated Gucci's products, not just as customized fashion items in the game, but helped amass more than 3 million dollars in just two weeks!